What is MVO/SVC?

 This step-by-step guide for performing an MVO/SVC test is for informational purposes only.
 Healthcare professionals should rely on their expertise, clinical judgment, and institutional protocols for accurate administration and interpretation.
 Additional clinical information, patient history, physical examination, and other diagnostic tests may be necessary for comprehensive evaluation.

 Using the Falcon for MVO/SVC Test

 It is expected that when obstruction to venous flow in the legs exists, for example, edema, then the MVO/SVC ratio decreases.
-It is estimated that an MVO/SVC ratio below 50% indicates a problem.
+It is estimated that an MVO/SVC ratio below 50% indicates a problem such as:

 Example of a Bilateral Maximum Venous Outflow (MVO)/Segmental Venous Capacitance (SVC) specialty test measured with Viasonix Falcon/PRO.
 Both legs were measured simultaneously.
 The top graphs show the complete measurements and the graphs below present a zoom-in on the deflation part (blue rectangle).
 The resulted MVO/SVC ratio is displayed on the schematic picture.

 Venous capacitance and venous return in young adults with typical vasovagal syncope: a cross-sectional study, Udi Nussinovitch et al., J Investig Med.
 2021 Sep 27